Welcome to our home. One of my most favorite things about our house is the confederate jasmine that covers the pillars on our front porch.

 In case I’ve never told you…I ❤ PAINT!
 I had a ball putting a faux wood finish on them.

 My pantry door, another one of the favorites things about my home, received a wreath of fall leaves.
+If you need other ideas for your doors, feel free to check out these other fall wreath ideas that I have collected.

 And finally, the window sill over my sink holds my cloche with dried baby pumpkins and grandma’s milk glass planters jazzed up with a little wreath around a brick red candle.